Community Engagement Guidelines for Mining and Mineral Exploration

 - when triggers, such as community complaints, are received by the department to investigate non-compliance

 - discussion during Environmental Review Committee meetings.

-What information do the Regulations require in a CE Plan?
+What information do the Regulations require in a community engagement plan?

-This section stipulates the minimum information requirements to be included in a community engagement plan, as specified in Schedule 14 of the Regulations.
+This section stipulates the minimum information requirements to be included in a community engagement plan, as specified in Regulation 46 of the Regulations.
 The requirements depend on what activities the licensee is undertaking and are part of the information required in a work plan application.

 The Earth Resources Regulation Branch encourages licensees to go beyond the minimum requirements of the Regulations.
 There is an abundance of case study information that demonstrates how community engagement can enhance project outcomes.

 Examples of case studies can be found in the references listed in the Further information about community engagement processes section of these guidelines.

 Information required in a work plan for a mining licence